DMill31/smart-store-miller/README.md

 ### Section 7.
 Challenges

 The greatest challenge with this project was learning the cube.
 I had to take a lot of time to deeply go through the olap_cubing.py script to fully understand what it does and how it creates the cube.
 Then, it took a while to understand how to use the cube.
 I'm not sure how much in the real world businesses will tell you goals, but I also had some trouble with creating goals.
 I thankfully had a github repo full of examples to choose from.

+## Final Custom BI Project

+### Section 1.
+The Business Goal

+The business goal for my final project is to **analyze sales trends by region over time**.
+This goal can help businesses realize what products do better at what locations as well as how frequently sales are made and how much profit is being brought in.

+### Section 2.
+Data Source

+A data warehouse was used as the data source for this project.
+Numerous columns were used, including sale_amount, region, category, subcategory, unit_price, sale_date, and payment_type.

+### Section 3.
+Tools Used

+For this project, Power BI was the tool used to create aggregations and visualizations.
+Although the data warehouse was created in Python, Power BI did the rest.
+Power BI was chosen as I find it easier to work with when creating good visuals than using a tool that is code-based.

+### Section 4.
+Workflow and Logic

+As mentioned, the data warehouse was done in Python, specifically, the etl_to_dw.py script.
+After loading the data via ODBC in Power BI, the first thing was to aggregate the data.
+I added a third table, named regions, that simply shows each region and the amount of sale associated with it.
+Then multiple visuals were created to generate insights that would possibly help lead us to our goal.

+**Dimensions:**
+- Region
+- Category
+- Subcategory
+- Sale Date
+- Unit Price
+- Payment Type

+**Metrics and Aggregations:**
+- Sum of Sale Amount